moualek-adlene/DelphiConcurrent/README.md

 <p>
 	<h3>1- Detect and Prevent DEADLOCKs before they occurs :</h3>
 	In concurrent applications a DEADLOCK may occurs when two threads or more try to lock two consecutive shared resources or more but in a different order.
-	With <em>DelphiConcurrent</em>, a DEADLOCK is detected and automatically skipped - before he occurs - and the programmer has an explicit exception describing the multi-thread problem instead of a blocking DEADLOCK which freeze the application with no output log (and perhaps also the linked clients if we talk about an application server).</br>
+	With <em>DelphiConcurrent</em>, a DEADLOCK is detected and automatically skipped - before he occurs - and the programmer has an explicit exception describing the multi-thread problem instead of a blocking DEADLOCK which freeze the application with no output log (and perhaps also the linked clients if we talk about an application server).
 </p>

 <p>